-Story: A set of rooms on the same floor or level of a building.
+Story A set of rooms on the same floor or level of a building.
 A "full story" has a ceiling at least eight (8) feet above the floor over 75 percent or more of the floor area on that level.
 A "half story" has a ceiling at least eight (8) feet above the floor over less than 75 percent of the floor area on that level.

-Street: Includes (1) any public road; (2) any way designated for vehicular travel on a recorded subdivision map duly approved by the Commission; and (3) any way designated for vehicular travel on a map duly recorded in the Town land records and constructed in accordance with all then-existing Town ordinances and regulations.
-"Street" shall be deemed to include the entire width of the rightof-way.
+Street Includes (1) any public road; (2) any way designated for vehicular travel on a recorded subdivision map duly approved by the Commission; and (3) any way designated for vehicular travel on a map duly recorded in the Town land records and constructed in accordance with all then-existing Town ordinances and regulations.
+"Street" shall be deemed to include the entire width of the right-of-way.

-Street Line: A boundary of a street right-of-way.
+Street Line A boundary of a street right-of-way.

-Structure: Includes (1) an object that is constructed or erected and the use of which requires more or less permanent location on ground or water areas or attachment to something having permanent location on ground or water areas, not, however, including a vehicle; (2) an edifice or building of any kind; (3) any production requiring an attachment to the ground, including but not limited to wharves, docks, satellite dishes, aboveground tanks, solar panels, tennis and other game courts, and fences and walls.
+Structure Includes (1) an object that is constructed or erected and the use of which requires more or less permanent location on ground or water areas or attachment to something having permanent location on ground or water areas, not, however, including a vehicle; (2) an edifice or building of any kind; (3) any production or piece or work, artificially built up or composed of parts and joined together in some definite manner, and requiring an attachment to the ground, including but not limited to wharves, docks, satellite dishes, above-ground tanks, solar panels, tennis and other game courts, and fences and walls.
 A "structure" is also a "use" of land, as defined under these Regulations.